 The Agency's Redevelopment Program for Candlestick Point is focused on alleviating adverse conditions and revitalizing the Project Area through economic development.
-It is guided by the possibilities available through integrating redevelopment efforts in Candlestick Point with the Shipyard.
+It is guided by the opportunities that can be created if redevelopment efforts in Candlestick Point are integrated with those in the Hunters Point Shipyard Project Area.
 The Agency is pursuing redevelopment activities that will foster a community composed of a range of land uses, diverse business interests and a balanced, mixed-income population of residents.
-The Agency will coordinate planning and pre-development processes, as well as contribute resources and finances to the construction of public infrastructure, transportation improvements, and the restoration of the Candlestick Point State Recreation Area.
+The Agency will coordinate planning and pre-development processes and contribute resources and finances to public infrastructure, transportation improvements, and the restoration of the Candlestick Point State Recreation Area.
 In addition, the Agency is facilitating a community benefits program, designed to promote the full revitalization of the Project Area by fostering economic opportunity and creating community facilities.

 The affordable housing projects and activities will focus on coordinating and financing activities that will improve and increase affordable housing opportunities for Bayview residents.
-The Agency's efforts will result in the rebuilding and one-for-one replacement of the Alice Griffith Housing Development and the development of affordable, tax-exempt housing units produced by non-profit organizations.
+The Agency's efforts will result in the rebuilding and one-for-one replacement of the Alice Griffith

+Housing Development and the development of affordable, tax-exempt housing units produced by non-profit organizations.